-Malaysia is a Southeast Asian country known for its beaches, tropical rainforests, and colorful culture, mixing Chinese, Indian, and European influences.
-If you’re looking to take you life internationally and move abroad to Malaysia, you’ll be happy to know that there are plenty of opportunities to obtain legal residency in the country.
+Malaysia is a Southeast Asian country known for its beaches, tropical rainforests, and colourful culture, mixing Chinese, Indian, and European influences.
+If you’re looking to take your life internationally and move abroad to Malaysia, you’ll be happy to know that there are plenty of opportunities to obtain legal residency in the country.

 Note: At present, Malaysia is a single-citizenship nation.
 This means that if you’re looking to obtain a second passport in the country, you’ll need to give up your primary citizenship.
 Fortunately, long-term and permanent residencies will give you almost all of the freedoms of citizenship without having to lose a passport.

 Those looking to spend three months or less in Malaysia can do so under a short-stay visa.
 U.S. citizens are currently able to visit Malaysia visa-free for up to 90 days.
 Any period longer than 90 days will need government approval.

 If you are travelling from a country that is not granted visa-free entry but has the ability to receive a visa on arrival, this can be obtained in the airport in Malaysia.
 You will simply need to have a valid passport, a return ticket, and a completed IMM.55 form.